ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

 <img align = "center" src="assets/mid-2.1.gif" width="300" >

 The pattern reminds me of seeds of dandelions swaying in the wind...
 Aha!
-What about creating a Magic Dandelion on B611?
+Let there be a Magic Dandelion on B611!
-To make a Magic Dande, we need to add a core, stems for the seeds, and a stem for the flower.

-Using line and circle, it's easy to draft out the core and stems for the seeds:
+Let there be a core in the middle of the flower!
+Let there be stems for the seeds!

 ```JavaScript
 translate(width / 2, height / 2);